 Step 4: Prepare the Arduino Mount

-Step 5: Attach the Arduino Mount
+Step 5: Mount the Arduino and Motor Shield

 Step 6: Install the Servo Motor